genialis/RNAnorm/README.rst

 * Counts per million (CPM)
 * Transcript per kilobase million (TPM)
+* Fragments per kilobase million (FPKM)
 * Quantile normalization to average distribution

-The TPM normalization can either accept pre-computed gene lengths on the input or compute gene lengths from gene annotation in GTF format, using the union exon-based approach.
+The TPM / FPKM normalization can either accept pre-computed gene lengths on the input or compute gene lengths from gene annotation in GTF format, using the union exon-based approach.
 The computed gene lengths are identical to the lengths reported by featureCounts (validated for *Homo sapiens*, *Mus musculus*, *Rattus norvegicus*, and *Macaca mulatta* of ENSEMBL and UCSC annotations).

 Quantile normalization is implemented as described on Wikipedia_.
 First, we compute an average distribution by sorting each sample (column) and taking the